Contrasting FORTESCUE METAL/S (FSUGY) and Its Peers

-FORTESCUE METAL/S (OTCMKTS: FSUGY) is one of 50 publicly-traded companies in the “Metal mining” industry, but how does it compare to its peers?
-We will compare FORTESCUE METAL/S to related companies based on the strength of its dividends, profitability, institutional ownership, earnings, analyst recommendations, risk and valuation.
+FORTESCUE METAL/S (OTCMKTS: FSUGY) is one of 50 publicly-traded companies in the “Metal mining” industry, but how does it contrast to its competitors?
+We will compare FORTESCUE METAL/S to related businesses based on the strength of its profitability, analyst recommendations, earnings, risk, dividends, institutional ownership and valuation.

-This table compares FORTESCUE METAL/S and its peers revenue, earnings per share and valuation.
+This table compares FORTESCUE METAL/S and its competitors’ net margins, return on equity and return on assets.

 |FORTESCUE METAL/S